HyperBDR/docs/src/userguide/dr-usage-guide/dr-operations-manual-tmcae-block.md

 # I. Disaster Recovery Scenario Overview

-This user guide explains the use of HyperBDR to backup various types of hosts from the source platform to TM CAE public cloud by supporting S3 protocol object storage.
+This user guide explains the use of HyperBDR to backup various types of hosts from the source platform to TM CAE public cloud by supporting Block storage.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-1.jpeg](./images/hyperbdr-user-guide-to-tm-cae-block-storage-1.jpeg)

 # II.
 Basic requirements

-·       The hosts (VMware virtual machines) that need to be protected against disasters.
+- The hosts (VMware virtual machines) that need to be protected against disasters.

-·       Installation of HyperBDR disaster recovery tool and the login credential.
+- Installation of HyperBDR disaster recovery tool and the login credential.

-·       Object storage.
+- Block storage.

 # III.
 Workflow